Vector | WA

 Disclaimers

 Vector | WA is a Washington State legislative intelligence tool.
-This page explains what Vector | WA is, where the data comes from, how the signals are generated, and what Vector | WA is not.
+It reads the public legislative record and turns it into plain-English summaries and a 0–99 trajectory score.
+This page explains where the data comes from, how the signals are generated, what Vector | WA is — and, just as important, what it is not.

 Data sources and freshness

 Vector | WA pulls from the Washington State Legislature’s public records: bill text, committee actions, roll calls, fiscal notes, and floor calendars.
 The data is mirrored nightly into Vector | WA’s database.
 Between syncs, the site reflects the state of the record at the last refresh, not the live docket.
 A timestamp on each bill page shows the last sync.
+The data may be delayed, incomplete, or contain errors.

 How signals are generated